-In the latest NAMSS research, Medical Services Professional (MSPs) from across the country were asked to evaluate 65 tasks and responsibilities to determine which best represent the duties, functions, and tasks they handle at all levels and years of experience.
-Of the 65 tasks and responsibilities, 10 core functions emerged; two new core functions in addition to the eight which had been previously identified in the State of the Medical Services Profession in 2016.
+Medical Services Professionals (MSPs) were asked to evaluate 65 tasks and responsibilities to determine which best represent the duties, functions, and tasks they handle at all levels and years of experience.
+Of the 65 tasks and responsibilities, 10 core functions emerged.